Marches Pupil Reaches National Finals

 Bill Bowen, Peace Poster Officer of the Oswestry branch of the Lions Club, added: “Phoebe has done exceptionally well to get to this stage, being the first Oswestry entry to reach the National Finals since the competition started 31 years ago.
 This means a great deal to us at the local Lions Club as it is the centenary year.”

-Posted by marchesadmin on 31st May 2018, under Uncategorized
+Posted by marchesadmin on 31st May 2018, under Marches

 Previous Post: RJAH, Powys NHS and Marches join forces for Medical Conference